PiKV: KV Cache Management System for Mixture of Experts: Abstract

 We introduce \textbf{PiKV}, a parallel and distributed KV cache serving framework tailored for MoE architecture.
 PiKV leverages \textit{expert-sharded KV storage} to partition caches across GPUs, \textit{PiKV routing} to reduce token-to-KV access, and a \textit{PiKV Scheduling} to adaptively retain query-relevant entries.
 To further reduce memory usage, PiKV integrates \textit{PiKV Compression} modules the caching pipeline for acceleration.

 PiKV is recently publicly available as an open-source software library: \href{https://github.com/NoakLiu/PiKV}{https://github.com/NoakLiu/PiKV}.
-Experiments details is recorded at: \href{https://github.com/NoakLiu/PiKV/blob/main/downstream_tasks/README.md}{https://github.com/NoakLiu/PiKV/Experimental\_Results}.
-We also have PiKV integrated with Nvidia kvpress for acceleration, details see \href{https://github.com/NoakLiu/PiKVpress}{https://github.com/NoakLiu/PiKVpress}.
 PiKV is still a living project, aiming to become a comprehesive KV Cache management system for MoE Architectures.